mirbaagheri/laravel-cart/README.md

 Now you're ready to start using the cart in your application.

-**As of version 2 of this package it's possibly to use dependency injection to inject an instance of the Cart class into your controller or other class**

 You definitely should publish the `config` file and take a look at it.

     php artisan vendor:publish --provider="Mirbaagheri\Cart\CartServiceProvider" --tag="config"